 That’s why I created this checklist for busy business owners, especially the Baby Boomers, who didn’t grow up with technology and don’t use it like their children and grandchildren and customers use it.

-Check out the online reputation of the company.
+- Check out the reputation of the company.
+Read their reviews and be sure to dig deep for legitimate reviews.
 Search in Google for keywords they should be found under.
 They have to walk their talk.
 If they’re not doing digital marketing for their own company, how can you expect them to do it for yours?

-Do they have a Google+ Business page that’s active and verified?
-What about Pinterest?
+- Do they have a Google My Business profile that’s active and verified?
+What about LinkedIn?

-What’s the plan for measuring their efforts?
-How will you know they’re succeeding in increasing page views of your website and decreasing the bounce rate?
+- What’s the plan for measuring their efforts?
+How will you know they’re succeeding in increasing page views of your website; increasing phone calls and forms and decreasing the bounce rate?
 Google Analytics helps you by providing some very insightful data.
 Hopefully, they are at least doing this much.
 There are many other ways of measuring performance.
 Ask about this.

 I could write a LOT more but you get my point, right?

 Make an informed decision.
-Don’t choose the agency because they said they’ll do a good job for you.
+Don’t choose the digital marketing agency because they said they’ll do a good job for you.
 Get the data, do some research and use my checklist.

 What are your thoughts about this subject?
 I hope my article helps at least one person avoid getting ripped off by unscrupulous companies.
-Please share your thoughts in the comments below.
+Please contact me for a free Strategy Session: 970-302-6994 or fill our out contact form.
 Share this article with your friends and colleagues so you can save them a ton of money.
 Thanks for reading and sharing.